usercode/ImageWizard/README.md

 Simple example for resizing images:

 - implements IFilter (or use base class 'FilterBase')
+- add method with the name "Execute" and the parameters (supported types: string, int, double, enum)
-- use DPR attribute for parameters which are depended on device pixel ratio value
+- use DPR attribute for parameters which are depended on the device pixel ratio value
 - add filter context parameter to get access to image and settings

 ```csharp